 I worked so hard, how do I let go?

-We empathise with your sense of loss, and have compassion for what ultimately became an illusion through no fault of your own.
-Hence, the most important point is to realise the tough reality that the illusion was an illusion.
+We empathize with your sense of loss, and have compassion for what ultimately became an illusion through no fault of your own.
+Hence, the most important point is to realize the tough reality that the illusion was an illusion.
 The common characteristic we find in most clients are denial.
 Once you accept the inevitable then it becomes easier to let go.

 - A full appraisal of your portfolio